 An Easy, Simple Evening Seascape Scene

-This lesson will have you painting an evening seascape scene.
-It’s a simple composition with simple shapes and a complementary color scheme with dramatic value contrasts.
+This lesson will have you painting an evening seascape scene based on a simple composition and a complementary color scheme with dramatic value contrasts.

 From Value To Color